 What has changed

-Under the current Act, all exemptions from the requirement to obtain a student authorization are provided for in the associated regulations.
 Because access to education is a fundamental principle, the Immigration and Refugee Protection Act provides that minor children in Canada may study at the pre-school, primary or secondary level, with the exception of the minor children of temporary residents who are not authorized to work or study.
 These Regulations apply in particular to children of refugee claimants.

 Any temporary resident may now study in Canada without a permit if the course or study program lasts for six months or less.
-Under the old system, this exemption was only granted for courses in English and French as a Second Language of three months or less.

-The purpose of allowing minor children to study without a student permit is to facilitate access to education for all minor children in Canada by reducing the administrative procedures.
+The purpose of allowing minor children to study without a study permit is to facilitate access to education for all minor children in Canada by reducing the administrative procedures.
 After presenting documentation indicating the purpose of the stay, other than tourism, the provincial authorities and educational institutions may be contacted in order to register the child.

 Finally, establishing criteria in the Regulations that make it possible to identify the educational institutions for which study permits may be issued, helps ensure consistent application and makes it possible to consider newly created educational institutions using the same parameters.